Tilbage til Blog

 When you interview the few selected candidates who applied, you can use assessment questions that delve deeper into the niche.
 Reconsider the work’s needs, and guide yourself according to that to formulate any specific questions that come to mind (and such questions would surely come up even before you intentionally prepare them).

 Avoid (too) abstract questions, and think specifically.
-You don’t need to provide a challenging, actual situation for the candidate to resolve in-depth; it’s enough to “imagine” a problematic development scenario and inquire how the potential new member would approach it.
+You don’t need to provide a challenging, real situation for the candidate to resolve in depth; it’s enough to “imagine” a problematic development scenario and ask how the potential new member would approach it.

 Consider the prospective candidates